sinc-lab/gene-drug-relation-extraction/README.md

 # Gene-drug relation-type extraction in full biomedical texts

-This package contains the original methods proposed in:
+This is the source code used in:

 L.A.
 Bugnon, C. Yones, J. Bertinetti, D. Ramírez,  D.H.
-Milone, G. Stegmayer, Gene-drug relation-type extraction in full-text biomedical publications (2022 - in review)
+Milone, G. Stegmayer, Gene-drug relation-type extraction in full-text biomedical publications, 2023 (under review)

 We propose a framework for extracting gene-drug relationship type from full biomedical texts.
-Differently from many approaches that are designed for in-sentence classification, our approach is based on the premise that entities interactions may appear far from the entity sentence.
-Thus, our approach only requires the raw text and the identification of biomedical entities of interest (BioNER stage).
+Differently from many approaches that are designed for in-sentence classification, our approach is based on the premise that entities interactions may appear far away in the text.
+Using only the raw text and the identification of biomedical entities of interest as inputs, we propose a combination of word-embeddings and a convolutional neural network to cope with text length.

-Each entity is identified (in this case, it is either “gene”, “drug” or “none”) and coded in a one-hot vector.
-The specific entities that we are looking for are also indicated in this coding.
-In order to extract language information from text, a pre-trained word-embedding can be used.
-These embedding models are important as they are able to code the semantics of the words into vector representations.
-Finally, a CNN classifier can integrate the information of all the words and entities of the whole text and output a relation-type prediction for the target entities.

 ![Abstract](abstract.svg)